THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 Summary: Value-carbon wheels some call the “best carbon wheelset for the money” sell for between $1000 to $1500.
 While a few have particular strengths, none match the range and level of performance of wheelsets that cost nearly twice as much.
 Many also come with very limited warranties.

-The best value-carbon wheels I’ve found are the Zipp 303 S for cyclists committed to riding tubeless tires and available here from a store I recommend its competitive prices and customer satisfaction, and the Bontrager Pro 37 for those who prefer to ride tubed clincher tires and available here.
+The best value-carbon wheels I’ve found are the Zipp 303 S for cyclists committed to riding tubeless tires and available here for US residents and here for those living in the UK and EU, both stores I recommend for their competitive prices and customer satisfaction ratings, and the Bontrager Pro 37 for those who prefer to ride tubed clincher tires and available here.
 You can read my reviews of them starting here.

 What is the best carbon wheelset for the money?
 Should I consider Chinese carbon wheels from Yoeleo, Farsports, Light Bicycle or others?
 What should I expect of relatively cheap bicycle wheels that are only sold online from brands like Prime wheels, FLO Cycling, and Hunt wheels?
 What about those wheelsets from Profile Design or Rolf Prima that are available primarily through US retailers?